Key milestones across our chronic hepatitis B virus (cHBV) and pan-coronavirus programs remain on track

 Conference Call and Webcast Today at 8:45 AM ET

-WARMINSTER, Pa., May 05, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation (Nasdaq: ABUS), a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today reports its first quarter 2022 financial results and provides pipeline updates.
+WARMINSTER, Pa., Aug.
+04, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation (Nasdaq: ABUS), a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today reports its second quarter 2022 financial results and provides corporate updates.

-Mr. Collier continued, “With respect to our research efforts to develop a nsp5 main protease (Mpro) and nsp12 viral polymerase for SARS-CoV-2 and future coronavirus outbreaks, we are on-track to initiate IND-enabling studies for a nsp5 Mpro candidate later this year.
-Lead optimization activities are continuing for a nsp12 viral polymerase candidate.
-Financially, we are well-positioned to continue advancing all our current clinical programs through important data milestones with a projected cash runway into the second quarter of 2024.”
+Mr. Collier continued, “We are continuing to advance our development efforts with our nsp5 main protease (Mpro) and nsp12 viral polymerase programs for SARS-CoV-2 and future coronavirus outbreaks.
+Finally, our financial position is strong with a projected cash runway into the second quarter of 2024.”

 Cash, Cash Equivalents and Investments

-During the three months ended March 31, 2022, the Company received a $40.0 million (net of withholding taxes) upfront payment from Qilu Pharmaceutical Co., Ltd. (“Qilu”) related to a technology transfer and license agreement for AB-729 in greater China, $15.0 million of gross proceeds from Qilu’s equity investment and $0.3 million of net proceeds from the issuance of common shares under Arbutus’s “at-the-market” offering program.
-These cash inflows were partially offset by $23.4 million of cash used in operations.
+During the six months ended June 30, 2022, the Company received a $40.0 million (net of withholding taxes) upfront payment from Qilu Pharmaceutical Co., Ltd. (“Qilu”) related to a technology transfer and license agreement for AB-729 in greater China, $15.0 million of gross proceeds from Qilu’s equity investment in the Company and $0.3 million of net proceeds from the issuance of common shares under Arbutus’s “at-the-market” offering program.
+These cash inflows were partially offset by $43.7 million of cash used in operations.
 The Company expects a net cash burn between $90 to $95 million in 2022, not including the $55 million of proceeds received from Qilu, and believes its cash runway will be sufficient to fund operations into the second quarter of 2024.

-Revenues were $12.6 million for the three months ended March 31, 2022 compared to $2.1 million for the same period in 2021.
-The increase of $10.5 million was due primarily to $9.6 million of revenue recognition from the Company’s license agreement with Qilu based on employee labor hours expended by the Company during the first quarter of 2022 to perform its manufacturing obligations under the license agreement.
+Revenues were $14.2 million for the three months ended June 30, 2022 compared to $2.3 million for the same period in 2021.
+The increase of $11.9 million was due primarily to $11.0 million of revenue recognition from the Company’s license agreement with Qilu based on employee labor hours expended by the Company during the three months ended June 30, 2022 to perform its manufacturing obligations under the license agreement.

 The COVID-19 pandemic has resulted in and will likely continue to result in significant disruptions to businesses.
 Measures implemented around the world in attempts to slow the spread of COVID-19 have had, and will likely continue to have, a major impact on clinical development, at least in the near-term, including shortages and delays in the supply chain and prohibitions in certain countries on enrolling subjects and patients in new clinical trials.
-While we have been able to progress with our clinical and pre-clinical activities to date, it is not possible to predict if the COVID-19 pandemic will materially impact our plans and timelines in the future.
+While the Company has been able to progress with its clinical and pre-clinical activities to date, it is not possible to predict if the COVID-19 pandemic will materially impact the Company’s plans and timelines in the future.

 UNAUDITED CONDENSED CONSOLIDATED STATEMENTS OF LOSS